Get

 Many are under the assumption that some cat and dog breeds get along better than others, but that isn’t true.
 What’s more important is that your cat and dog’s personalities mesh well together.
 If you own a cat that is reserved and loves to lounge about, they won’t enjoy having a rambunctious pup around.

-If you own a dog on the more aggressive side, they won’t do well with a skittish cat.
-Pairing your pets based on how active they are and their personalities will help immensely in the long run.
+If you own a dog on the more aggressive side, please don’t take the risk.
+They can seriously injure or simply turn your cuddly kitty into a skittish cat.
+Pairing your pets based on how active they are and taking into account any possible risk, their characteristics and their personalities will help immensely in the long run.

 Also, here’s a great article that dives deeper into the topic of how dogs and cats communicate with each other.